 Binoculars and camera (optional)

-Walking shoes that have already been worn in
+Walking shoes that have already been warn in

 Ankle gaiters